giraffe-fsharp/Giraffe/README.md

 ### bindModel

-`bindModel<'T> (ctx : HttpContext)` can be used to automatically detect the method and `Content-Type` of a HTTP request and automatically bind a JSON, XML,or form urlencoded payload or a query string to a strongly typed model.
+`ctx.BindModel<'T>()` can be used to automatically detect the method and `Content-Type` of a HTTP request and automatically bind a JSON, XML,or form urlencoded payload or a query string to a strongly typed model.

 #### Example